-These are worrisome times, and if you lose a loved one during the pandemic, alongside your grief you may be anxious that you can’t do anything to pay tribute.
-Even with the social distancing, there are many options that are safe and consoling, including gentle gestures to fill the void until the ideal ceremony can take place after social restrictions are lifted.
+These are worrisome times, and if you lose a loved one during the pandemic, alongside your grief you may be anxious that you can’t honour them properly.
+Even with social distancing, there are live and digital options to create a full ceremony or fill the void until the ideal ceremony can take place when things are back to normal.

 A personalized funeral helps us grab onto what’s special in their life and our own.